 “And we heard Harry Potter was here.
 We didn’t want you corrupting him with any of your trash-”

 “AAARG!”
 Goyle sprang up from his seat, flapping his arms wildly.
-The tall, gangly boy’s rat at jumped at his head and bit his ear, refusing to let go.
+The tall, gangly boy’s rat had jumped at Goyle’s head, bit his ear, and was refusing to let go.

 “Scabbers!
 What are you doing?”